top of page

 While this project is easy, remember to add a few enhancements to make them enjoyable.

 At the front of the book, introduce who the letter writer(s) is.
-Then, provide some context to the time the letters were written and why.
+Then, provide context for the time the letters were written and why.

-• For instance, a series of letters written to Charles Thomas’ parents while he served during the Civil War between 1862-1864.
+• For instance, a series of letters written to Charles Thomas’ parents while he served during the Civil War between 1862 and 1864.

 If you have maps, photos of the letter writers, or pictures of the places mentioned in the letters, sprinkle them between them to add more visual interest.

-A good example of scanned letters interspersed with photos is the book by Edith Vonnegut, called Love, Kurt.
+A good example of scanned letters interspersed with photos is the book Love, Kurt by Edith Vonnegut.

 Once you have all those items prepared, create a PDF file of the content and send it to Lulu.com for publishing.
 They do an excellent and affordable job.